 There are whale tours everywhere in Iceland.
 But one of the best places to see them, and maybe even catch a glimpse of the largest animal the planet has ever seen, is the town of Husavik in the north of Iceland.
 Check out the marine mammal museum before heading out on one of our favorite family-friendly wildlife experiences in the world.

 There are more geothermal pools in Iceland than I can count.
 In fact, one of the best things about road tripping around Iceland is that nearly every single town in the country has a public swimming pool.
 Jumping into the clear, naturally heated waters is a great way to play and relax after a long day of exploring the countryside.

 Geothermal baths and spas have become one of the most popular tourist experiences in Iceland.
 Most are open year-round, but some of the natural pools might not be easily accessible once the snow piles up.

 Of course, the big ones, such as the Blue Lagoon and the Myvatn Nature Baths are open all year.
-And beyond just a soak in the soothing naturally-heated and minerals-rich waters, these spots include on-site spas, hotels, restaurants, and everything you need for some serious family-relaxation.
+And beyond just a soak in the soothing naturally-heated and mineral-rich waters, these spots include on-site spas, hotels, restaurants, and everything you need for some serious family relaxation.

 Hike Or Snowmobile On A Glacier

 Yes, you can still find snow in Iceland in the summer.
 Up in the mountains, there is plenty of it.
 In fact, one time, when we were driving a back route towards the Westfjords, we ended up having to completely backtrack because a glacier was covering what should have been the highway.

 But during the warm days of summers in Iceland, head to the mountains where you’ll find snowmobile operators running in full force.
 And during this time of year, you’ll have access to some of the most beautiful overlooks in the country.